Includes airfare, hotel, tours, baggage handling, and transfers

 Sheikh Zayed Road, Business Bay, Dubai 121000, United Arab Emirates

 Dubai is a city of awe-inspiring ambition and unsurpassed luxury.
 Home to the world’s tallest building, the largest shopping mall, the iconic Palm and now JW Marriott Marquis Hotel Dubai, it is a place where dreams come true.
-Our landmark 5-star hotel in Dubai is set to become one of the region’s most desirable destinations, offering a spectrum of business facilities and 14 diverse dining options for the most discerning of travelers.
+Our landmark 4.5-star hotel in Dubai is set to become one of the region’s most desirable destinations, offering 14 diverse dining options for the most discerning of travelers.
 We are a brand synonymous with intuitive service and refined taste, a title given only to the finest properties in the Marriott portfolio.
-Elevated above Dubai’s business district, on Sheikh Zayed Road, our 5-star hotel’s height makes us the world’s tallest accommodation.
-Spread across two iconic towers, the spectacular hotel features exceptional event settings for celebrations of all kinds, an enticing array of relaxing recreational activities, and the sublime SARAY Spa and Health Club.
+Elevated above Dubai’s business district, on Sheikh Zayed Road, our 4.5-star hotel’s height makes us the world’s tallest accommodation.
+Spread across two iconic towers, the spectacular hotel features an enticing array of relaxing recreational activities and the sublime SARAY Spa and Health Club.
 Experience innovative luxury when you stay at one of the leading five-star hotels in Dubai.

 Sardar Patel Marg, Diplomatic Enclave, New Delhi – 110 021, India

 Taj Palace effortlessly wears the mantle of being one of the finest in New Delhi.
 Excellently located, it is both in the center of New Delhi and on the edge of the Central Ridge Reserve Forest.
 Commanding 6 plush acres of New Delhi’s prestigious diplomatic enclave, Taj Palace is the favoured destination of distinguished world travellers, head of states and international conferences.